MicrosoftDocs/power-platform/power-virtual-agents/guidance/triggering-topics.md

 # Triggering topics

 There are two main ways to trigger a topic:
 - **Based on the user query** (also known as utterance).
-Topic triggering based on what an end-user writes or says is also referred to as intent recognition.
-The AI uses natural language understanding (NLU) to parse what a user says and find the most appropriate trigger phrase or node.
+Topic triggering based on what an end-user writes or says is also referred to as *intent recognition*. <br>
+The AI uses Natural Language Understanding (NLU) to parse what a user says and finds the most appropriate trigger phrase or node.
 - **By redirecting** to it from another topic, with a redirect node.

 ## Triggering topics based on a user qurey